Get materials designed to help you make the most out of your treatment with VOTRIENT.

 - Protein in your urine.
 Your health care provider will check you for this problem.
 If there is too much protein in your urine, your health care provider may tell you to stop taking VOTRIENT

-Symptoms may include fever; cold symptoms, such as runny nose or a sore throat that does not go away; flu symptoms, such as cough, feeling tired, and body aches; pain when urinating; or cuts, scrapes, or wounds that are red, warm, swollen, or painful
+- Symptoms may include fever; cold symptoms, such as runny nose or sore throat that does not go away; flu symptoms, such as cough, tiredness, and body aches; pain when urinating; or cuts, scrapes, or wounds that are red, warm, swollen, or painful

 - Collapsed lung (pneumothorax).
 A collapsed lung can happen with VOTRIENT.
 Air may get trapped in the space between your lung and chest wall.
 This may cause you to have shortness of breath